RickLeinecker/SeeShellsv2/api/README.md

-# SeeShells API
+# SeeShellsV2 API

-The SeeShells API facilitates optional configuration for the desktop application.
-With the ability to obtain updated configuration files and a new help file as they become available from the website.
+The SeeShellsV2 API will continue to use the orginal API calls to obtain updated configuration files for each operating system as well as updating the help file as needed.
+New API calls will be added to help keep track of the tagging features which will be created by each user.

 ## Overview
-SeeShells uses Node.Js / Express.JS for serving the API and a Postgres database for storing all information related to the website and application.
+SeeShellsV2 will use the same deployment method as V1 which was as follows: Node.Js / Express.JS for serving the API and a Postgres database for storing all information related to the website and application.

 ![image](https://user-images.githubusercontent.com/17878901/79650682-29c7a180-817f-11ea-866d-f7e3119d3660.png)